artk0de/CrawlGrowlCow_Scala/README.md

 ## Create a worker

-A *CrawlWork* class represents an action which executes for every single link.
+A **CrawlWork** class represents an action which executes for every single link.
+It's requires *work* method to be implemented.

 ```scala
 package scala.demo